 5. Spend Less/Save More

-Pre-trip purchase travel maps, books about the area and do your research online with the kids.
+Pre-trip purchase travel maps or books about the area.
+Do your research online with the kids.
 Buy each child a travel journal in which they can jot down their thoughts during the trip.
 A camera is another great purchase so kids can capture memories from their point of view.

 I haven’t been able to get much into novels lately but I still read.
-I’ll choose to read my favorite blog posts online during my reading time.
+I’ll choose to read the news or my favorite blog posts online during my reading time.
 Thanks for adding my website to your reading list!